by256/catmifs/README.rst

 Description
 -----------

-MIFS stands for Mutual Information based Feature Selection.
+CATMIFS stands for Categorical Mutual Information based Feature Selection.
 This class contains routines for selecting features using both continuous and discrete y variables.
 Three selection algorithms are implemented: JMI, JMIM and MRMR.

 This implementation tries to mimic the scikit-learn interface, so use fit, transform or fit_transform, to run the feature selection.